 EUA helps when there are no other adequate, approved, and available options.
 EUAs may change as the FDA approves, clears, or licenses the medicines or treatments.

 You can learn more about EUAs on the FDA’s website.

 Safety is a top priority.
 The U.S. vaccine safety system ensures that all COVID-19 vaccines are as safe as possible.

 COVID-19 vaccines are carefully looked at in clinical trials with thousands of people.
 In each of these trials, people are closely checked for any health risks.
 Once the trial results indicate the vaccine is safe and effective, it can be authorized by the FDA.

 Checks on the vaccine will continue in the real-world setting.
 These can help researchers know if there might be very rare side effects or long-term risks not seen in trials.

-Also, California has formed a Scientific Safety Review Workgroup.
-The group will help ensure the COVID-19 vaccine meets safety requirements.
+Also, California has formed a Scientific Safety Review Workgroup to look at data to help ensure the COVID-19 vaccine meets safety requirements.

 How many COVID-19 vaccine doses are needed?

-Most COVID-19 vaccines being developed in the United States need two shots.
-These have a waiting period between the two shots.
+Two doses are needed for both the Pfizer and Moderna vaccine.
+These both have a waiting period between the two shots.
 Pfizer’s vaccine doses are 21 days apart.
 Moderna’s are 28 days apart.